 Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

-Chapter 12.
-Tutorial: Using AWS Controllers for Kubernetes on ROSA
+Chapter 11.
+Tutorial: Using AWS Controllers for Kubernetes on Red Hat OpenShift Service on AWS

-AWS Controllers for Kubernetes (ACK) lets you define and use AWS service resources directly from Red Hat OpenShift Service on AWS (ROSA).
+AWS Controllers for Kubernetes (ACK) lets you define and use AWS service resources directly from Red Hat OpenShift Service on AWS.
 With ACK, you can take advantage of AWS-managed services for your applications without needing to define resources outside of the cluster or run services that provide supporting capabilities such as databases or message queues within the cluster.

 You can install various ACK Operators directly from OperatorHub.
 This makes it easy to get started and use the Operators with your applications.
 This controller is a component of the AWS Controller for Kubernetes project, which is currently in developer preview.